webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 value.
 (In this case it's 0 times each adjacent pixel's value, summed together along with 1 times the value of the pixel, divided by the sum of all the pixel values.)
 So this initial example has no effect on the image.
-As you can see on the left, the image starts out somewhat blurred.
+The image on the left starts out somewhat blurred.
 Applying a sharpen filter nudges pixels for the higher-contrast edges shown at the right:

   1  -1  1
  -1  -1 -1